taji/GenAIPromptRepoPublic/Rpg/DnDLocationPrompt.md

    \- Investigating the grave markers for clues
    \- finding an entrance to one of the mausoleums
    \- reading or deciphering the runes on the monument"]

+Answer with "..." if you acknowledge.
+Don't write anything yet.

+# P3 (Execution with new input)

 Fill out the template above for a {ENVIRONMENT} environment in the style of {AUTHOR} and include details regarding this odd element: {ODDITY}.